cncf/tag-contributor-strategy/maintainers-circle/hosting.md

 2. Kick off at :03-5 depending on the flow of traffic

   Sample script:
-  Welcome message: hello! thank you for coming, not recording but taking notes that will be published later, there will be a breakout session where folks can share/learn/whatever activity they are doing that day,
+  Welcome message: hello! thank you for coming, not recording but taking notes that will be published later, there will be a breakout session where folks can share/learn/whatever activity they are doing that day, give an overview of the agenda, where folks can ask questions, add a disclaimer that we are not licensed professional doctors, lawyers, etc (unless the speaker is!); this session is based on shared experiences.
+Lastly, if anyone has questions and then start the show. not recording but taking notes that will be published later, there will be a breakout session where folks can share/learn/whatever activity they are doing that day,